Lightlike and ideal tetrahedra: Lorentzian 3d geometries and their duals

 The group of orientation preserving isometries of $\AdS^3$ is $\PO_0(2,2)\cong\PSL(2,\R)\times\PSL(2,\R)$.
 It acts transitively on $\AdS^3$.
 The full group of isometries of $\AdS^3$ is the group $\mathrm{PO}(2,2)\subset \PGL(2,\R)\times\PGL(2,\R)$.
 It is a double cover of $\PO_0(2,2)$ and is generated by $\PO_0(2,2)$ together with the isometry $[(x_1,x_2,x_3,x_4)]\mapsto [(x_1,-x_2,x_3, x_4)]$.

 \paragraph{\bf de Sitter space} The Klein model of 3d de Sitter space can be defined similarly as the space of spacelike lines through the origin in $\R^{1,0,3}$

 It is the quotient of the hyperboloid of unit spacelike vectors in $\R^{1,0,3}$ by the antipodal map and thus inherits a Lorentzian metric with sectional curvature $+1$.
-Note that $\dS^3$ is orientable, but not time orientable.
+Note that with this definition $\dS^3$ is orientable, but not time orientable.

 The group of orientation preserving isometries is $\PO_0(1,3)\cong\PGL(2,\bbC)$.
 It acts transitively on $\dS^3$.
 The full isometry group is the group $\PO(1,3)$, generated by $\PO_{0}(1,3)$ and $[(x_1,x_2,x_3,x_4)]\mapsto [(x_1,-x_2,x_3, x_4)]$.